|Nutrition Facts (per serving)|

 Gather the ingredients.

-Remove the pan from the heat and add the currants, candied peel, and nutmeg to the saucepan.
+Remove the pan from the heat and add the currants, candied fruit peel, and nutmeg to the saucepan.

 Lightly grease a baking sheet with the remaining butter.
 Place each cut round onto the sheet and add a small spoonful of filling to the center of each disk.

 Dampen the edges of the pastry with cold water and draw the edges together over the fruit.
 Pinch to seal.

 With a pair of cooking scissors, snip a V shape on top of each cake to help the steam escape during the baking process.
-For a more classic look, cut three slits on top of the Eccles cakes instead of the v shape.
+For a more classic look, cut 3 slits on top of the Eccles cakes instead of the V shape.

-Brush the cakes all over with cold water and sprinkle the cakes with the leftover sugar.
+Brush the cakes all over with cold water and sprinkle the cakes with the remaining sugar.

-Remove from the oven and place the Eccles cakes on a wire cooling rack to cool off.
+Remove the Eccles cakes from the oven and place the Eccles cakes on a wire cooling rack to cool off.